This Woman Bounced Back From Budgeting Failures and Became The Budget Mom

 “I was struggling to even figure out how was I going to make my monthly payments to now running a successful 7-figure business, being debt free,” she says.

-Now James, 6, is the inspiration behind what she does.
+Love’s son, James, is the inspiration behind what she does.
 He’s the reason she won’t give up on budgeting again.

 “When my son was born, something happened to me,” she says.
 “I discovered a love that I didn’t know existed … but on top of that I felt a whole bunch of pressure.
 Here I was, a struggling mom and now I have this itty bitty human that’s completely dependent on me and my decisions.”

-James has had a front seat to his mom’s budgeting journey and has naturally picked up important lessons about money along the way.
+James has had a front seat to his mom’s budgeting journey and has naturally picked up important lessons about money along the way — shaping him into a conscious spender.

 Nicole Dow is a senior writer at The Penny Hoarder.